django-commons/controls/README.md

 1. Review new issues/application at https://github.com/django-commons/membership/issues/
-2. If they are not a real human or not reasonably trustworthy, close the issue, asking for more information they are a human and not a spam bot.
+2. If they are not a real human or not reasonably trustworthy, close the issue, asking for more information they are a human and not a spambot.
 You can explain that by being a member, they can impact repositories immediately.
 3. Add the user's GitHub username to the `members` collection in the [`terraform/production/org.tfvars`](https://github.com/django-commons/controls/blob/main/terraform/production/org.tfvars) file.